gharials/dev-path/docs/internet-web/web-pages.md

 Elements of the HTML document can be read and modified through the `document` object.
 Therefore, it is the link between the HTML document and client-side JavaScript.
 Whenever accessing and manipulating the HTML document with client-side JavaScript is needed, use the `document` object.
 This allows JavaScript to dynamically change the content, structure, and style of a webpage.

-???+ info "Concept: JavaScript DOM as an API"
+???+ note "Concept: JavaScript DOM as an API"

     The JavaScript DOM, or the `document` object, represents an important programming concept called an [_API_ (Application Programming Interface)](../building-softwares/software-dev-concepts.md#api-application-programming-interface).
 A programmer will encounter this concept frequently.
 A clear understanding of it is important.